AI as multiplier, discipline as durability

 The honest summary: AI is a multiplier where your output is well-specified; it's a coin flip where your thinking is well-specified; and it's a liability where the work requires judgment you haven't externalized.
 Calibrate accordingly.

-The bus factor argument (counterintuitive)
+The bus factor paradox

 None of these existed in any prior solo project of mine.
 The discipline that AI augmentation forced — because without it the multiplier doesn't work — turns out to also be the discipline that turns codified knowledge into a transfer-friendly artifact.
 The bus factor went from "1 with no documentation" to "1 with about 200 pages of structured, current, internally-consistent documentation."
-Still 1.
-But the recovery story is dramatically different.
+Still 1 in absolute terms.
+The recovery story is dramatically different.

 The interesting corollary: companies hiring senior engineers should be looking for ADR sets in their portfolios, not LinkedIn endorsements.
 An engineer with 38 well-maintained ADRs in a personal project demonstrates a discipline that's vanishingly rare and trivially transferable to any codebase.